Zhangjiang Tram: Rolling stock

 The rolling stock is Translohr.
 It consists of 9 multiple units (price of 30 million yuan each) of three cars each.
 They are low floor, fully air conditioned, and can operate at high speeds up to 70 km/h.
-Each train is generally composed of 3 cars, 25 m long and 2.2 m wide.
-It can take more than 160 people, and a train can be increased to 5 cars according to demand.
-After the opening, there were 12 cars on the whole line, every 6 minutes or so.
+Each train is 25 m long, 2.2 m wide, and can take more than 160 people.
+Although it is generally composed of 3 cars, a train can be extended to 5 cars in the future, if demand is increasing.
+After the opening, there were 4 trains on the whole line, every 6 minutes or so.